zpaolo11x/Arcadeflow-AM-Theme/README.md

 - "New Game Indicator" : Games not played are marked with a glyph

 BACKDROP

 - "Overlay Color" : Setup theme luminosity overlay
 - "Custom Background Image" : Insert custom background art path
 - "Background snap" : Add a faded game snapshot to the background
 - "Animate background snap" : Animate video on background

 LOGO

 - "Enable splash logo" : Enable or disable the AF start logo
 - "Custom splash logo" : Chose a custom picture as splash logo

 SEARCH

 - "Search string entry method" : Use keyboard or on-screen keys to enter search string
 - "Immediate search" : Live update results while searching

 HISTORY

 - "History.dat" : History.dat location
 - "Index Clones" : Set whether entries for clones should be included in the index.
 - "Generate Index" : Generate the history.dat index now (this can take some time)

 AUDIO

+- "Theme audio" : Enables or disables the "click" and "woosh" theme sounds
-- "Audio in videos (thumbs) : Select wether you want to play audio in videos on thumbs
+- "Audio in videos (thumbs)" : Select wether you want to play audio in videos on thumbs
-- "Audio in videos (history) : Select wether you want to play audio in videos on history detail page
+- "Audio in videos (history)" : Select wether you want to play audio in videos on history detail page

-** Previous versions history **
+## Previous versions history ##

+*v 2.9*

+- Redesigned the game data ribbon on top of the thumbnail grid
+- Added category icons for game category
+- Added manufacturer icons for game manufacturer
+- Added a smooth drop shadow under game title, data and icons
+- Streamlined the AF logo so it's just white
+- The technique used for background crossfade is used for game data crossfade too
+- Frosted glass effect applied to the screen behind the logo

 *v 2.8*